- The elevation in Bicknell is 7,000 ft.

 - Bicknell has a County swimming pool the Bicknell theater and a town park.

-- Named after tall grasses that grew so lavishly along the river, Caineville was situated in the left bank of the Fremont River, 52 miles southeast of Loa.
+- Caineville was named in honor of John T. Caine, a Utah Representative.
+John T. Caine settled in the Territory of Utah in 1852 and taught school.
+Caineville was situated in the left bank of the Fremont River, 52 miles southeast of Loa.

 - Caineville is now a valley of small ranches with tourist related businesses, including a motel and cafe.

 - Fremont has an elevation of 7,200 ft.